 Beans: The Magical Fruit

-No, of course, beans are not actually a fruit, but they might be magical!
+No, of course, beans are not actually fruit, but they might be magical!
 They are part of the legume family, which includes lentils, peas, and peanuts.
 And they are the superstar of the vegan protein world.
-You’ve heard it before: Beans are cheap!
+You’ve heard it before: beans are cheap!
 Beans are easy to cook!
 Beans are endlessly versatile.
 And all of these things are true.

 My favorites are adzuki beans, mung beans, black beans, cannellini beans, and chickpeas.
-I buy them all in the bulk food section of my natural food store and keep at least a few varieties on hand at all times.
+I buy them all in the bulk food section of my natural food store, and keep at least a few varieties on hand at all times.
 I often have a can or two floating around for those days when I don’t have time to properly soak and cook the beans.

-And the protein count for beans is so very good: black beans, cannellini beans, navy beans, kidney beans, and chickpeas are 15 grams/cup, pinto beans at 12 grams/cup, mung beans are about 14 grams/cup, while adzukis come in at 17 grams/cup (all nutrition is for cooked beans).
+And the protein count for beans is so very good: black beans, cannellini beans, navy beans, kidney beans, and chickpeas are 15 grams/cup; pinto beans at 12 grams/cup mung beans are about 14 grams/cup, while adzukis come in at 17 grams/cup (all nutrition is for cooked beans).
 Nevermind all the iron and fiber and other good stuff they contain.

 Another awesome way to enjoy beans is with bean-based noodles.
 I’ve seen noodles made from soy, adzuki, mung, and (my favorite, for the wild dark color) black bean noodles.
 These are gluten-free noodles that are packed with protein and are a nice alternative whether you’re eating gluten-free or not.